top of page

 Our prices are subject to review from time to time without notice.
 All invoices must be settled in full on receipt of the invoice.
 At our discretion, a delay to full payment for your pet’s treatment may be agreed for such reasonable period as we may determine but you still remain liable in full for all invoices and all sums at the end of this extended payment period and we are under no obligation to offer this.

 We currently do not process direct insurance claims, but we will be happy to assist you with indirect claims.
 We may charge an administration fee for processing any indirect claims with your insurer.
 Where any payment remains outstanding for over 14 days, we reserve the right pursue standard debt collection process or take court action, if required.
 All costs incurred associated with us engaging a third party for such a purpose will be added on top of the unpaid amount outstanding and will be payable by the debtor.
-In the event that any invoice or other sum owed by you is not paid when due then we reserve the right to withdraw any veterinary services and charge 8% interest on any amount outstanding.
+In the event that any invoice or other sum owed by you is not paid when due then we reserve the right to withdraw any veterinary services and charge 8% daily interest on any amount outstanding.

 We may charge you to issue written prescriptions or repeat prescriptions.
 Those charges are necessary to cover, for example, the time, responsibility and professional insurance costs involved.
 We will advise you of the costs before issuing a written prescription.